tze088/tp/docs/DeveloperGuide.md

 1. User requests for a <u>list of contacts (UC5)</u>.
 2. User specifies a specific contact and selects which detail they would like to edit.
 3. User enters new details that they want to edit.
-4. SC edit the contact and display a confirmation message.
+4. SC edits the contact and display a confirmation message.

     Use case ends.